savashn/ecewo/README.md

         return;
     }

-    const char *sql = "INSERT INTO users (name, surname, username) VALUES (?, ?, ?);";
+    // SQL query to insert a new user into the database const char *sql = "INSERT INTO users (name, surname, username) VALUES (?, ?, ?);";
     sqlite3_stmt *stmt;
     int rc = sqlite3_prepare_v2(db, sql, -1, &stmt, 0);

-    if (rc != SQLITE_OK)
+    // If the SQL preparation fails, return a 500 Internal Server Error if (rc != SQLITE_OK)
     {
         cJSON_Delete(json);